plone/volto/docs/source/configuration/validation.md

     # Rest of your content type definition
 ```

-For the record, the resultant `plone.restapi` response will be something like the following, a bit different than in blocks JSON schema.
+The response from `plone.restapi` will be something like the following.
-But the validation engine will take care too:
+It is slightly different from blocks JSON schema, but the validation engine will behave the same.
+The `urlValidator` method validator will be applied for the content type field `customField` from the earlier example.

 ```json
 {